 The process to do a feature release is the following:

-2. Wait 1 week for users to report issues by testing the :latest Docker image.
-If any issue is due to a change made since the previous feature release:
+Docker image.
+If any issue is due to a change made since the previous feature release:- Push a fix commit to the

-2. Ideally wait 1 week after the last fix commit to make sure no other issue is reported
+branch - Ideally wait 1 week after the last fix commit to make sure no other issue is reported

-3. Publish a release targetting the main branch
+- Publish a release targetting the

 If there is still a somehow critical issue reported after the release is published, a bug fix release can be made:

-4. Publish a release targetting the vX.Y branch
+branch - Publish a release targetting the

-5. You can later delete the vX.Y branch once the next feature release is published
+branch once the next feature release is published

 Release tags are especially useful when the latest Docker image breaks for some users, and they can fallback to a previous release tag.
 It’s also a nice-to-have to users who don’t want to risk using the latest Docker image.
 On top of this, it really helps fixing issues reported by users since they would usually try different release tags and mention which ones work and which don’t for them.